 When should I go to the emergency room when pregnant?

-If possible, we recommend you call your obstetrician or midwife before coming in.
+If possible, we recommend that you call your obstetrical provider before coming in.
 If you are experiencing a life-threatening emergency, please call 911.

-The following symptoms may prompt you to be seen in the OB ED:
+The following symptoms may prompt you to come to the OB ED: